tt-rss/tt-rss.github.io/README.md

-# Tiny Tiny RSS Documentation Site
+# Tiny Tiny RSS Site

 This repository contains the source for <https://tt-rss.org>.